Tips, - 31 May 23

 And finally, make sure that everything is cleaned thoroughly before going away into storage.
 The last thing you want is to return to your unit to find grotty garden chairs thick with mud, mirrors covered with sticky fingerprints, or a refrigerator with mould spreading in the vegetable drawers…

-What Not To Put In A Storage Unit
+What Should I Not Put In A Storage Unit?

 You can pretty much store what you like in your storage unit, but there are exceptions.
 Each self storage unit facility will have its own defined rules and regulations which will outline what you can and can’t store in your unit.
 Check these out before you sign up and move in!